 Where to Look for Health and Safety Permits

 Your county health department will require you to get a health permit any time you sell food orbeverage products to the public.
 Health permits aren’t just for restaurants.
 You’ll also need a healthpermit if you:

 Regulations for health permits vary widely by county and state.
-Find your local health department
+Find your local health departmenthere.

 What Do I Do After I Get All the Right Permits?